pritom00/Assignment-1/blog-4.md

 ## The Four Pillars of OOP in TypeScript: Managing Complexity in Large Projects

 ### Introduction

-In large-scale TypeScript projects, code can quickly become complex and difficult to maintain.
-The four pillars of Object-Oriented Programming (OOP) — Inheritance, Polymorphism, Abstraction, and Encapsulation — provide proven techniques to manage logic, reduce duplication, and improve scalability.
+In big TypeScript projects, the code can get complicated and hard to manage quickly.
+The four main ideas of Object-Oriented Programming (OOP) are Inheritance, Polymorphism, Abstraction, and Encapsulation.
+These ideas help us organize our code, avoid repeating ourselves, and make it easier to grow our programs.

 This post explains how each pillar helps in real-world TypeScript development.

 ## 1. Inheritance

 Inheritance allows a class to inherit properties and methods from a parent class.
+Inheritance lets a new class (called a child class) get features and actions from an older class (called a parent class).
+This helps you use code more than once.
+The main goal is to stop writing the same code repeatedly.

 ```typescript
 class User {